Origins Awards

 The Origins Awards are American awards for outstanding work in the gaming industry.
-They are presented by the Academy of Adventure Gaming Arts and Design at the Origins Game Fair on an annual basis for the previous year, so (for example) the 1979 awards were given at the 1980 Origins.
+They are presented by the Game Manufacturers Association (GAMA) at the Origins Game Fair on an annual basis for games released in the preceding year.
+For example, the 1979 awards were given at the 1980 game fair.
+Award categories include board games, card games, tabletop role-playing games, strategy games, and game accessories.

-The Origins Award is commonly referred to as a Calliope, as the statuette is in the likeness of the muse of the same name.
-Academy members frequently shorten this name to "Callie".